We presently specialize in sharing our organic pork with customers in Vancouver but there is a long history that brought us to where we are now.

 Farrowing – The Birthing Process

 Although our pigs are on pasture and have access to either fresh grass or dried hay, they do require grain in order to grow.
 Wheat, peas, barley and oats are the grains we use to raise our pigs.
-All feed we purchase or raise is certified organic and I always try and buy as local as possible.
-Preference is given to the smaller organic farms.
+All feed we purchase or raise is certified organic and I always try and buy as locally as possible.
+The organic certificate is essential for all organic purchases.

-In addition to grain, the pigs are supplemented with organic flax along with the vitamins and minerals needed to have a balanced diet.
+In addition to grain, the pig feed is supplemented with organic flax along with the vitamins and minerals needed to provide a balanced diet.
 We’ve even made pancakes from the pig food although I found the added calcium to be a little gritty.

 With the hot temperatures of summer comes the need for pigs to cool down.
-Commercially they would have mists of water or no choice at all.
-What they naturally like to do is have mud bathes.
+Conventional pig farms would provide misting of water or no choice at all.
+What pigs naturally like to do is have mud bathes.
 Not only is the mud cooling it is also good for their skin.
-Hot summer days would find us filling up their wallows with water since they enjoy it so much.
+Hot summer days find us filling up their wallows with water since they enjoy it so much.

 Animals that Like to Have Fun!

-It was 1980 when I shot my TV.
-No need for television when a farm filled with animals provides so much entertainment.
+In 1980 I shot my TV; there is no need for television when a farm filled with animals provides so much entertainment.
 Pigs are the best.

 With family, friends and space, the pigs are constantly finding ways to entertain themselves.
 Even in winter.
 Here’s a clip from “Farm News – November 2013”.